jamespheffernan/words-on-phone/docs/implementation-plan/category-selection-redesign.md

 ✅ RESOLVED 2025-06-22 – The corrupted duplicate file (`src/services/phraseService.ts`) was identified as unused legacy code.
 It has been safely removed, and the fully-featured implementation in `words-on-phone-app/src/services/phraseService.ts` now serves as the single source of truth.
 Category metadata, default/custom separation, and Everything/Everything+ logic are fully operational.
 No further corruption observed.

-**Current Focus:** Task 10 (comprehensive tests) is in progress.
-Sub-task 10a complete – IndexedDB interactions are fully stubbed in `phraseService.test.ts`, eliminating 10 s timeouts.
-Proceeding to sub-task 10b.
+**Current Focus:** Task 10 completed – all sub-tasks done and tests run clean with no warnings/timeouts.
+Ready for planner review/closure.

 ## Lessons Learned